Does Alcohol Cause Hair Loss? Debunking the Myth

 In this post

 Yes.
-Alcohol can cause thinning hair.
+Alcohol can have an effect on your hair growth cycle and cause thinning hair.
 However, alcohol doesn’t directly cause thinning hair but prevents the body from absorbing key nutrients that are vital to healthy hair.
 This results in hair thinning and shedding.

 Here are some key nutrients that get affected by excessive alcohol consumption: